panther-bear/CTF/Project Black/2026/README.md

 ## Context

-This Capture The Flag (CTF) challenge was organized by Project Black as part of their recruitment.
+This Capture The Flag (CTF) challenge was organized by Project Black.

 The challenge environment was intentionally vulnerable and designed to simulate realistic security weaknesses within a controlled environment.
 All testing and exploitation activities performed during this challenge were conducted within the scope of the CTF environment provided by the organizers.